DoodlingAWorld/sev-investigator/README.md

 ```

 This makes post-hoc debugging straightforward and demonstrates the eat-your-own-dogfood principle: a tool about observability should itself be observable.

+Ideally, we'd next build a light weight agent that investigates this agent.
+It would have its own infra.

 ## Why LLM-as-judge for eval?